Read time 7 minutes

-Sometimes on Windows 10 and 8 platforms, this error pops up with a process name attached to it at the top.
+Sometimes, on Windows 11, 10, and 8 platforms, this error pops up with a process name attached to it at the top.
 For instance, the “Unknown Hard Error” message shown below also includes the name of the process causing the issue, i.e., sihost.exe.
 Other instances can be explorer.exe, ctfmon.exe, etc.

-Note: If an error pops-up with a process name, you can manually locate the process and terminate the same via Taskbar menu options.
+Note: If an error pops up with a process name, you can manually locate the process and terminate the same via the Taskbar menu options.
 All you have to do is – Select the process and click on the End Process button.

 Before you try to solve the issue and regain access to your Windows machine, it’s quite necessary that you find the exact reason behind it.
 Though the culprit is sometimes hard to find, if you manage to find out the exact cause, you will be able to resolve it quickly.

-There are many factors that are directly related to the “Unknown Hard Error”.
+Many factors are directly related to the “Unknown Hard Error.”

-If you are currently working on a Windows 10 or 8 machine, it is highly recommended that either you switch to the Safe Mode or log-in via the Administrative account.
+If you are currently working on a Windows 11, 10, or 8 machine, it is highly recommended that you either switch to the Safe Mode or login via the Administrative account.
 There are consecutive steps that must be carried out one after another in order to ensure that each configuration and system settings are made favorable for the user to gain back the system access after encountering the “Unknown Hard Error” message on their screen.

-In case any third-party application or any startup service is causing the issue, a clean boot process is helpful to diagnose the faulty application or services.
+In case any third-party application or any startup service is causing the issue, a clean boot process is helpful to diagnose the faulty application or service.

 Follow the steps to perform a clean boot on your Windows machine: